Helping Etsy better understand their sellers

 Background

-In July 2020, Etsy requested that we bid on some CX/UX research they needed.
+In July 2020, a famous, Fortune 1000 two-sided marketplace requested that we bid on some CX/UX research they needed.
 We were awarded the work, and started in August 2020.

 What they had

-An overworked research team who rarely had time to investigate the tasks, needs, or realities of being an Etsy seller.
+An overworked research team who rarely had time to investigate the tasks, needs, or realities of being a marketplace seller.
 They also had an in-house recruitment expert, who found us nearly everybody we met.

 What they wanted

-To better understand sellers’ tasks and end-to-end processes when listing an item on Etsy.
+To better understand sellers’ tasks and end-to-end processes when listing an item on this marketplace.

 Project planning

 The project was planned as 5 months for two Lead Researchers, Debbie Levitt and Larry Marine.
-Part of the reason for the length was that Etsy wanted a full report and presentation after each of the five groups.
+Part of the reason for the length was that the client wanted a full report and presentation after each of the five groups.

 We were completely on time for the entire project until the end.
 We needed an extra week for our final report, especially to select and generate our video clip montages, and were granted it.
 We stayed on budget for the project.